“Everything is energy and that’s all there is to it. Match the frequency

 It can be no other way.
 This is not philosophy.
 This is physics.”

-Our consciousness resides in our physical body.
-We are fortunate that the necessary functions our bodies require, to sustain life, are automatic and need no conscious thought on our behalf.
+Our physical bodies are home to our consciousness.
+Our bodies are AWESOME and we are fortunate that the necessary functions required to sustain life are automatic and require no conscious thought from us.
 Imagine if we had to think every time we wanted:

 - our heart to beat,

-- to control where the blood flow was most required
+- to control where the blood flow is most required,

 - our lungs to breathe,